-How to configure your App Service application to use Twitter login
+Configure your App Service or Azure Functions app to use Twitter login

-This topic shows you how to configure Azure App Service to use Twitter as an authentication provider.
+This article shows how to configure Azure App Service or Azure Functions to use Twitter as an authentication provider.

-To complete the procedure in this topic, you must have a Twitter account that has a verified email address and phone number.
+To complete the procedure in this article, you need a Twitter account that has a verified email address and phone number.
 To create a new Twitter account, go to twitter.com.

-- Log on to the Azure portal, and navigate to your application.
+Sign in to the Azure portal and go to your application.
 Copy your URL.
-You will use this to configure your Twitter app.
+You'll use it to configure your Twitter app.

-- Navigate to the Twitter Developers website, sign in with your Twitter account credentials, and click Create New App.
+Go to the Twitter Developers website, sign in with your Twitter account credentials, and select Create an app.

-The consumer secret is an important security credential.
+The API secret key is an important security credential.
 Do not share this secret with anyone or distribute it with your app.

-By default, App Service provides authentication but does not restrict authorized access to your site content and APIs.
+By default, App Service provides authentication but doesn't restrict authorized access to your site content and APIs.
 You must authorize users in your app code.

-- (Optional) To restrict access to your site to only users authenticated by Twitter, set Action to take when request is not authenticated to Twitter.
-This requires that all requests be authenticated, and all unauthenticated requests are redirected to Twitter for authentication.
+(Optional) To restrict access to your site to only users authenticated by Twitter, set Action to take when request is not authenticated to Twitter.
+When you set this functionality, your app requires all requests to be authenticated.
+It also redirects all unauthenticated requests to Twitter for authentication.

 You are now ready to use Twitter for authentication in your app.